Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/rect.md

 Like every statement in µcad, it ends with a semicolon (`;`).
 Executing this statement will eventually construct the actual geometry.

+As you can see, arguments in µcad are quite explicit.
+There are **no** positional parameters in µcad!
+Instead arguments must be given together with an identifier or match unambiguously by type.

 Like the outer frame, the inner frame is a `std::geo2d::Rect` too:

 [![test](.test/inner.svg)](.test/inner.log)